Pepper Green Whole – 30g

 • Green Pepper can be used as a substitute for black pepper

-• Use to flavour vinegar, poultry and grilled meats
+• Use to flavour vinegars and oils

 • Use whole in dishes and remove before serving or grind in a mortar and pestle or pepper grinder to taste